Jofou/johaniefournier.com/public/blog/ca_temperature_eda/index.md

 This graph does not show any monthly precipitation anomalies and does not show the seasonality of precipitation.

+> **How are you doing whit this code?**
+>
+> If you're OK, keep reading!
-> \[!IMPORTANT\]
+>
-> How are you doing whit this code?
-If you're ok, good job, keep reading!
-If you're strugguling, I see you.
+> If you're struggling, I see you.
 I've been there.
 Trying to make sense of all that alone can be a lot.
 But you're not alone.
 I'm here to help you.
 I'm preparing a something special.
-You can join the waitlist to be the first to know when it's ready [here](johanie-fournier-s-school.teachable.com/p/geos-data-analysis-tutorials)
+You can join the wait list to be the first to know when it's ready [here](johanie-fournier-s-school.teachable.com/p/geos-data-analysis-tutorials)

 # Vegetation period